min2ha/ukwa-site/content/target/61788/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The Spending of the Department for Exiting the European Union

 Overview of the costs of Brexit, looking at spending by the Department for Exiting the European Union and other departments